 If you ever find yourself stuck at any point, Insomnia: Theater in the Head gives you the option to click on a little lightbulb icon.
 The lightbulb allows you to search for clues on how to solve the puzzles, but not in the actual puzzles but rather in the girl’s thought bubble.
 These clues are often cryptic and written similarly to a poem or haiku, so you’re still going to have to work for a solution to your restlessness.

-As mentioned earlier, the entirety of the game takes place in technically one place and one place only, the girl’s head.
+As mentioned earlier, the entirety of the game technically takes place in one place and one place only: the girl’s head.
 You see, despite the ever-changing environments and whacky puzzles, this all takes place in her head as she fights with the elf, aka her insomnia.
 The one thing that Insomnia: Theater in the Head gets right is the feeling of suffering from insomnia.

 Insomnia is not a pleasant thing to have to deal with.
-No matter how tired you are, no matter how exhausting your day was, you just can’t get to sleep.
+No matter how tired you are, no matter how exhausting your day is, you just can’t get to sleep.
 Each puzzle that the player goes through is a different representation of the various things an insomniac deals with throughout the night.
-From the annoying little elf that won’t leave you alone to the ticking of time, the game gives an accurate representation of the types of things that go through an insomniac’s brain as they struggle to find rest.

-Despite not having much in terms of graphics, most of the game is composed of simple animated 2D sprites.
-The game has excellent use of color that helps convey the feeling of insomnia.
-While the world our protagonist is solid shades of blues, yellows, and reds.
-The world of the elf is bright, garish, and incredibly distracting and makes navigating through puzzles rather difficult.
+The world of the elf is bright, flashy, and incredibly distracting, which makes navigating through puzzles rather difficult.
 In most cases, this would be seen as a negative, but not in the case of Insomnia: Theater in the Head.
 Due to the game’s themes, these garish environments actually work incredibly well to show how distracting the feeling of insomnia is.

 The world of the elf isn’t the only thing that is distracting.
 Everything about the elf is distracting, from its high-pitched voice to the sound effects and music played during the puzzles.
 The elf is an incredibly annoying character that just won’t go away no matter what you do.
-You can’t reason with it, it doesn’t listen to logic, and you can’t even bargain with the creature.
-It just wants to keep the girl awake for no other reason but to just keep her awake, much like insomnia.

-The puzzles that you solve progressively increase in their complexity as each part of the elf’s theater performance starts anew.
-These puzzles also have a bit of social commentary woven into them, a good example of this is when the girl tries to emotionally exhaust herself by doom scrolling through social media until she can’t scroll anymore from emotional exhaustion.
-This points out how much of an impact that social media has on our mental state and how we often try to thrive on negativity even though we know it is not good for us.
+The puzzles that you solve progressively increase in complexity as each part of the elf’s theater performance starts anew.
+These puzzles also have a bit of social commentary woven into them; a good example of this is when the girl tries to emotionally exhaust herself by doom scrolling through social media until she can’t scroll anymore from emotional exhaustion.
+This points out how much of an impact social media has on our mental state and how we often try to thrive on negativity even though we know it is not good for us.

 Insomnia: Theater in the Head isn’t a very long game; it can easily be finished in roughly a few hours.
 Despite the game’s relatively short length, it is an incredibly impactful experience that gives you an accurate representation of what it’s like to suffer from insomnia and all the things that happen during the night.
 The game is definitely worth your time, and you will enjoy every second of gameplay and story.

-Yes, Insomnia: Theater in the Head is a simple game, yes, it is short, and yes, the elf is incredibly annoying, but the thing is, the game is impactful, it’s relatable, and it’s beautiful visually.
-The game has one goal and one goal only, which is to show you what it’s like to have insomnia, and it succeeded greatly in achieving that goal, unlike other puzzle games.
-The game never comes across as inauthentic and tells the struggle of the girl in a way that is respectful and easily understandable.
+The game has one goal and one goal only: to show you what it’s like to have insomnia.
+Unlike other puzzle games, it succeeded greatly in achieving that goal.
+The game never comes across as inauthentic and tells the story of the girl’s struggle in a way that is respectful and easily understandable.

 Despite its very short playtime, Insomnia: Theater in the Head is worth every minute of your time.
 It is a joy to play visually and mechanically with its enjoyably annoying puzzles that are part of a little elf’s stage performance meant to keep you from getting any decent shut-eye.
 Insomnia: Theater in the Head is currently available on Steam.